10 Great Ways to Use Sub-Accounts

 Table of contents

-A bank account with sub-accounts: The ideal way to manage your business account efficiently
+A bank account with sub-accounts: A good way to manage your business account

 There are many great reasons to manage your business account with the help of sub-accounts.
 Sub-accounts allow you to separate different payment flows and therefore gain a much better overview of your incoming and outgoing payments.
 When it comes to choosing the perfect online business banking account, you should always make sure you can set up sub-accounts free of charge in addition to your main account.